What is the mission of Financial Planning Associates, Inc?

 Yours is a small company.
 What happens to your clients if Carl Goodin or another employee is unable to continue to provide services?

 Our operations do not generally require urgent action.
 Our investment strategies are not based on frequent trading.
 In fact, a typical client account trades only a few times per year.
-In the event that we would become unable to perform for our clients they would be notified with sufficient time to choose a satisfactory replacement adviser.
-At some point Carl Goodin will likely retire from full-time employment, but there is no plan to do so during the next 5 to 10 years.
-At present his health is good, and he enjoys his work, especially his client relationships.
+We expect to remain willing and able to serve our clients for many more years.
+In the event that we would become unable to perform for our clients we would recommend a satisfactory replacement adviser.

 To schedule your free get acquainted meeting with Carl Goodin, CFP® click here.

 Don’t miss this!

 As a thank you for reading through all of the frequently asked questions we are making this special offer.
 You can purchase a one gallon container of dehydrated water for only $19.99.
 Just click on the special offer below and you will be taken to the company store.